-If erodible materials accumulate at the surface of the construction entrance, furnish additional stone as needed to prevent tracking.
+When erodible materials accumulate at the surface of the construction entrance, furnish additional stone as needed to prevent tracking.
 Compensation for additional stone needed to maintain the Construction Entrance will be paid at the unit price for Construction Entrance.
+If tracking occurs, restore and clean the affected roadway surface at no additional cost to the Department.

 Remove all BMP before the project is accepted.
 Dispose of the removed materials including sediment according to C&MS 105.16 and C&MS 105.17.
-Maintain the BMP until the up-slope permanent grass coverage is 70 percent or better and the site is permanently stabilized (See Appendix E, Part VII, Q).
+Maintain the BMP until the up-slope permanent grass coverage is 70 percent or better and the site is permanently stabilized in accordance with the OEPA NPDES Permit (See Appendix E, Part VII, Q).
 At this stage, remove the BMP.

-832.12 Storm Water Pollution Prevention Plan.
+- 832.09 Storm Water Pollution Prevention Plan.
 If required, prepare the SWPPP as outlined in this specification.
-Additional guidance can be found in the Ohio Department of Transportation Location and Design Manual Volume II - Drainage Design and the Ohio Department of Transportation Location and Design Manual Volume III- Highway Plans.
-All activity identified by the SWPPP that is not specifically identified as a pay item elsewhere shall be included in the Lump Sum price bid for the Storm Water Pollution Prevention Plan.
-At a Minimum, the design and information requirements that must be shown on the SWPPP are as follows:

-- A. Provide a site specific SWPPP designed and sealed by a Professional Engineer who is CPESC Trained. - B. Locate the required BMP for both on and off project EDA areas. - C. Furnish quantity totals for all BMP required for the execution of the proposed plan. - D. Locate the following a minimum of 100 Ft.
-(30 m) from the water's edge of any stream, ephemeral stream, wetland, or body of water: - 1.
+All activity identified by the SWPPP that is not specifically identified as a pay item elsewhere shall be included in the Lump Sum price bid for the SWPPP.
+At a minimum, the design and information requirements that must be included in the SWPPP are as follows: - A. Provide a site specific SWPPP designed and sealed by a Professional Engineer who is CPESC Trained. - B. Location of the required BMP for both on and off project EDA areas. - C. Furnish quantity totals for all BMP required for the execution of the proposed plan. - D. Location of a minimum of 100 feet (30 m) from the water's edge of any stream, ephemeral stream, wetland, or body of water: - 1.
 Concrete or asphalt plant areas - 2.
 Material and equipment staging or storage areas - 3.
 Dewatering Areas - 4.
-Concrete truck wash out areas - 5.
-Construction access locations - 6.
-Vehicle fueling and refueling locations - E. Furnish an implementation schedule for each construction sequence. - F. For any additional requirements, see C&MS 107.19 - G. Furnish the total EDA areas in acres and identify each drainage area (watershed) impacted by the proposed construction. - H. Locate all slopes that will be inactive for 21 calendar days or longer. - I. Furnish the name of the individual on site who is in charge of the SWPPP and the BMP. - J. Describe the type of construction activities that will be taking place. - K. Furnish a quantity for Item 832 Sediment Removal for removing sediment from basins and dams, inlet protection, ditch checks, rock checks, perimeter filter fabric fence, bale filter dikes, and all other types of filter fabrics, straw or hay bales, or any other BMP. - L. Furnish signatures of all contractors and subcontractors involved in BMP practices (see Appendix B).
+Concrete truck wash out BMP areas - 5.
+Construction access BMP locations - 6.
+Vehicle fueling and refueling locations - E. Furnish an implementation schedule for each construction sequence. - G. Furnish the total EDA areas in acres and identify each drainage area (watershed) impacted by the proposed construction. - H. Locate all slopes that will be inactive for 21 calendar days or longer. - I. Furnish the names of the individuals on site who will serve as the CPESC Trained SWPPP designer and CECI. - J. Describe the type of construction activities that will be taking place. - K. Furnish an estimated quantity for Basin Sediment Removal and Miscellaneous Sediment Removal for removing sediment from Sediment Basins and Dams, inlet protection, ditch checks, rock checks, perimeter filter fabric fence, and all other types of filter fabrics, straw or hay bales, or any other BMP. - L. Furnish signatures of all contractors and subcontractors involved in BMP practices (see Appendix B).